medhinou/SwiftyJakoWinkler/README.md

 # SwiftyJakoWinkler
-It's a similarity measure for strings (between 0 and 1) specifically designed for personal names and short misspellings.
-It takes into account the number of characters in common, the order of the characters and a significant bonus if the beginnings of the words are identical (this is Winkler's contribution).
+This is a similarity measure (between 0 and 1) specifically designed for personal names and short misspellings.
+It takes into account:
+- The number of shared characters
+- The order of characters (transpositions)
+- A significant bonus if the beginnings of words are identical (this is Winkler's contribution)

+Main use:
+- Ideal when comparing short strings where prefixes are important.

 ## Usage
 let jw = JaroWinkler(prefixLength: 4)